Proximal Splitting Algorithms for Convex Optimization: A Tour of Recent Advances, with New Twists: The Chambolle--Pock and the Douglas--Rachford Algorithms

 We can discard the variable $x$ and the iteration becomes:

 and we exactly recover the iteration \eqref{algorithm_pmm1}.
-So, the Loris--Verhoeven algorithm and the Chambolle--Pock algorithm are the same for the specific problems \eqref{eqpalm1} and \eqref{eqpalm2}; we call this algorithm the Proximal Method of Multipliers~\cite{roc762}.
+Therefore, the Loris--Verhoeven algorithm and the Chambolle--Pock algorithm are the same for the specific problems \eqref{eqpalm1} and \eqref{eqpalm2}; we call this algorithm the Proximal Method of Multipliers~\cite{roc762}.

-Furthermore, the form \eqref{algopmm2} provides us with a compact form of the algorithm: \ceq{align}{ &\,\mbox{\textbf{Proximal Method of Multipliers for \eqref{eqpalm1} and \eqref{eqpalm2}}: for }i=0,1,\ldots\notag\\[-1mm] &\left\lfloor \right.} and since the two updates are independent, they can be performed in parallel.
+Furthermore, the form \eqref{algopmm2} provides us with a compact form of the algorithm: \ceq{align}{ &\,\mbox{\textbf{Proximal Method of Multipliers for \eqref{eqpalm1} and \eqref{eqpalm2}}: for }i=0,1,\ldots,\notag\\[-1mm] &\left\lfloor \right.} and since the two updates are independent, they can be performed in parallel.